Item 1: Use the type system to express your data structures

 "who called them programers and not type writers" – @thingskatedid

-There's also signed (isize) and unsigned (usize) integers whose size matches the pointer size on the target system.
-Rust isn't a language where you're going to be doing much in the way of converting between pointers and integers, so that characterization isn't really relevant.
-However, standard collections return their size as a usize (from .len()), so collection indexing means that usize values are quite common – which is obviously fine from a capacity perspective, as there can't be more items in an in-memory collection than there are memory addresses on the system.
+There are also signed (isize) and unsigned (usize) integers whose sizes match the pointer size on the target system.
+However, you won't be doing much in the way of converting between pointers and integers with Rust, so that size equivalence isn't really relevant.
+However, standard collections return their size as a usize (from .len()), so collection indexing means that usize values are quite common—which is obviously fine from a capacity perspective, as there can't be more items in an in-memory collection than there are memory addresses on the system.

-The integral types do give us the first hint that Rust is a stricter world than C++ – attempting to put a quart (i32) into a pint pot (i16) generates a compile-time error.
+The integral types do give us the first hint that Rust is a stricter world than C++.
+In Rust, attempting to put a larger integer type (i32) into a smaller integer type (i16) generates a compile-time error:

 let x: i32 = 42;